mosaicdao/mosaic-pm/specification-discussions/20200114-validatorset.md

 ## User Stories

-- As coconsensus I should be able to add a validator.
+- As Core or Protocore, I should be able to insert a validator.
-- As coconsensus I should be able to remove a validator.
+- As Core or Protocore, I should be able to remove a validator.
-- As a user I should be able to ask from the contract if a validator is in set for a given metablock height.
+- As a user I should be able to ask from the contract if a validator is in validator set for a given metablock height.
-- As a user I should be able to ask from the contract if a validator is in the forward set for a given metablock height.
+- As a user I should be able to ask from the contract if a validator is in **forward** validator set for a given metablock height.
-- As a user I should be able to ask from the contract if a validator is in the rear set for a given metablock height.
+- As a user I should be able to get the `forwardValidatorCount(height)`

 ## Proposed Implementation